1. Why use this guide?

 - pension records in PMG 13 and WO 23

 After 1859 records of the Rifle Volunteers are very rare and are mostly held in local archives or private collections.
-Use the ARCHON Directory to find an archive.
+Search for archives using Find an archive.

 However, you can find some records at The National Archives: